Alfred Escher: a visionary of modern Switzerland

 King Alfred I

 Alfred Escher began his political career at a young age, at both the cantonal and federal level.
 In 1844 he was elected to Zurich's cantonal parliament, the Grand Council, representing the liberals.
 He remained a member of the Grand Council until 1882 and served as its president several times.
-Among other political offices, he was a member of Zurich's cantonal government from 1848 to 1855.
+Among other political offices, he served as a member of Zurich's cantonal government from 1848 to 1855.

 A railway pioneer